 the Retailer Billing Period:

-this is defined in the Credit Support Guidelines and Methodology as a calendar month or another retail billing period agreed between the retailer and customer.
+this is defined in the ‘Credit Support Guidelines and Methodology’ as a month or another retail billing period agreed between the retailer and customer.

 in this case, it is assumed that a 30 day retail billing period has been agreed.